 First shown as a broken-haired Scotch Terrier, the breed was named the Yorkshire Terrier in 1870 after its place of development.

 The breed was officially registered in the British Kennel Club book four years later.
 In 1898, the first Yorkshire Terrier breed club was formed, and in the early years, the Yorkie was shown in different weight classes, however eventually, exhibitors decided on the one class that we know today.

 The Yorkshire Terrier has a single coat with long, silky and straight hair.
 Show Yorkies have longer fur that reaches the floor.

 Yorkie puppies are born with a black coat.
-Before turning a year old, some puppies’ coats start to lighten and turn grey.
+Before turning a year old, some puppies’ coats start to lighten and turn gray.
 Other puppies develop blue and tan coats after a year old.

 The hair at the back of the head to the tail is usually dark steel blue and has a sheen visible in the sunlight.
 The fur on the head has a golden hue with tan hairs that don’t extend past the ears.

-The hair that falls over the face is long while that on the base of the ears and muzzle is slightly darker in colour.
+The hair that falls over the face is long while that on the base of the ears and muzzle is slightly darker in color.
 The tan hairs are not mixed in with the black hairs.

-Even though the Yorkie has tan legs, this colour doesn’t extend above his elbow.
+Even though the Yorkie has tan legs, this color doesn’t extend above his elbow.

 All Yorkies coats become lighter with age.
-The coat colour is also affected by hormonal changes like when the female is in estrus.
+The coat color is also affected by hormonal changes like when the female is in estrus.

 The Yorkie is one of the smallest dog breeds.
 An adult Yorkie ideally weighs no more than 6 pounds (3.2kg) and measures 8 to 9 inches (20 to 23cm) at the shoulder.

-It is not uncommon for Yorkies from the same litter can grow to vary in size from 2 – 13 pounds (1 to 6kg).
+It is not uncommon for Yorkies from the same litter to grow to vary in size from 2 – 13 pounds (1 to 6kg).

 Teacup Yorkies are much smaller and prone to genetic disorders with higher health risks.